aleskxyz/reality-ezpz/README.md

 - You need to enable `grpc` or `websocket` in Cloudflare if you want to use the corresponding transport protocols.
 - You have to configure CDN provider to use HTTPS for connecting to your server.
 - The `ws` transport protocol is not compatible with `reality` security option.
-- Avoid using `tcp` transport protocol with `tls-valid` or `tls-invalid` security options.
+- Avoid using `tcp` transport protocol with `letsencrypt` or `selfsigned` security options.
-- Avoid using `tls-invalid` security option.
-Get a domain and use `tls-valid` option.
+- Avoid using `selfsigned` security option.
+Get a domain and use `letsencrypt` option.
 - Do not change the port to something other than `443`.
 - The `sing-box` core has better performance.
 - Using [NekoBox](https://github.com/MatsuriDayo/NekoBoxForAndroid/releases) for Android is recommended.